-- Once you feel comfortable with the above, “cooking” essays and reviewing the answers to crank out practice essays in half the time.
+- Once you feel comfortable with the above, “cooking” essays and reviewing the answers to crank out practice essays in half or even a third of the time.
 This by default focuses heavily on the “approach” (how to set up issues and rules—can combine with “issue checking” here).

 What’s “comfortable”?
 It’s a flexible guideline and by no means a strict rule (none of this should be).
 For example, you can introduce some outlining (“cooking”) to get more practice in, but mix in some full essays to make sure you can complete an essay in time.